gkampitakis/go-snaps/README.md

 `go-snaps` can identify obsolete snapshots.

-In order to enable this functionality you need to use the `TestMain(t*testing.M)` and call `snaps.Clean(t)`.
+In order to enable this functionality you need to use `TestMain(t*testing.M)` to call `snaps.Clean(t)` after your tests have run.
 This will also print a **Snapshot Summary**. (if running tests with verbose flag `-v`)

 If you want to remove the obsolete snap files and snapshots you can run tests with `UPDATE_SNAPS=clean` env variable.

-The reason for using `TestMain`, is because `go-snaps` needs to be sure that all tests are finished so it can keep track which snapshots were not called.
+The reason for using `TestMain` is because `go-snaps` needs to be sure that all tests are finished so it can keep track of which snapshots were not called.

 **Example:**